josephtrandev/spotify-stats-app/README.md

 # Spotify Stats

 ## Overview
-This project aims to utilize the Spotify API to retrieve and display song data for a user.
-The application will allow users to authenticate with their Spotify account and view listening information such as top songs with track names, artists, and more.
+This project aims to utilize the Spotify API to retrieve and display profile data for a user.
+The application will allow users to authenticate with their Spotify account to view listening information such as their top songs, top artists, and more.

 ## Table of Contents